shughr/spacers/skills.md

 # Skills & Factors

 ## Artillerist
 Artillery is in fact an ancient art.
+Artillerists are adept in the use of crew level heavy weaponry from battery to cannon, large laser, high powered phase weaponry, and ballistics.
 Mastery of the skill requires a deep and intuitive understanding of geometry, ballistics, classical mechanics, hard-vac dynamics, and general relativity.
 Most people get by with the help of a braked weapons module and good instincts.